-ANN model is very good with a KGE' of 0.88 (Table 4).
+The ANN model is very good, with a KGE' of 0.88 (Table 4).
 The snow-influenced period from April to mid-June is accurately modelled, as are the peaks in summer and early autumn (Fig. 4a).
 The highest peaks of the whole time series occurring in February, July and November are only slightly underestimated.
-The model is balanced and accurate on volume (β =0.93), variability (γ =1.01) and shape and timing (r=0.91).
-The model is very good for simulating high flows and is decent on low flows, but could be improved especially on shape and timing (r=0.84, r_1=0.66).
-The slightly higher value of γ 1 (1.26) may be related to the tendency of the model to "oscillate" during low/medium flows (e.g. in September, Fig. E1a).
-This wave-like behaviour may be related to a high sensitivity to precipitation events or to an inappropriate learning from other data.
+The model is balanced and accurate in volume ($\beta = 0.93$), variability ($\gamma = 1.01$) and shape and timing (r = 0.91).
+The model is very good for simulating high flows and is decent in low flows but could be improved, especially in shape and timing $(r_H = 0.84, r_L = 0.66)$.
+The slightly higher value of γ_L (1.26) may be related to the tendency of the model to "oscillate" during low/medium flows (e.g. in September, Fig. E1a).
+This wave-like behaviour may be related to a high sensitivity to precipitation events or to inappropriate learning from other data.
 DE is very good (0.14, Fig. 7a).
-The model shows negative dynamic and constant errors with a higher share of high flows, which points a small underestimation of the occurrence of high flows.
+The model shows negative dynamic and constant errors with a higher share of high flows, which points to a small underestimation of the occurrence of high flows.